CDR30 logo

 Start:

-March 2026 (or as soon as possible)About the role
+March 2026 (or as soon as possible)

 We’re hiring a Project Manager to lead the end-to-end delivery of the Carbon Removals Pavilion at COP31.
 This role owns the integrated delivery plan across governance, sponsorship, programme, design/build, logistics, hybrid delivery, communications, partnerships, and on-site operations.